 EcoSys also provides for the generation of chargeback transactions that are fed to the General Ledger on a schedule that coincides with the financial calendar.

 Most IT organizations adopt a supply and demand model for workforce planning by which a fairly fixed supply of labor must be optimally deployed to fulfill the highest priority demand coming from the business lines.
 EcoSys provides tools to automate this process, allowing for the designation of top-down resource plans, and aligning them with forecasted bottom-up resource allocations.

 Data Integration and Performance Measurement

 Flexible performance analysis and reporting are key requirements for IT finance managers.
-EPC provides the ability to consolidate, reconcile, and view actual expenditures from multiple sources (ERPs, GLs, Timesheets, and Project Management systems).
-Accruals can also be managed via EPC.
+EcoSys provides the ability to consolidate, reconcile, and view actual expenditures from multiple sources (ERPs, GLs, Timesheets, and Project Management systems).
+Accruals can also be managed via EcoSys.

-EcoSys EPC provides a fully audited system of record for central management of all budget workflow transactions, regular snapshots of the latest project forecasts, and visibility into all project actuals.
-Through its extensive set of controls and integrated functions, EPC facilitates support for Sarbanes-Oxley and SOP 98-1 compliance.
+EcoSys provides a fully audited system of record for central management of all budget workflow transactions, regular snapshots of the latest project forecasts, and visibility into all project actuals.
+Through its extensive set of controls and integrated functions, the software facilitates support for Sarbanes-Oxley and SOP 98-1 compliance.

 In using EcoSys as their IT financial management software, organizations save the excessive hours spent monthly in manually compiling and integrating this data for strategic planning meetings, budget reviews, project selection meetings, and project status reviews.

 Having an integrated source of top-down and bottom-up financial data provides one authoritative source of the latest departmental and project level information.
 Governance reports can be easily created in EcoSys.
 These reports reference auditable data, rather than being based on subjective information entered into a spreadsheet or presentation slide for monthly status reports.